 There is a certain DNA of the army in creating brave leaders: competent and confident in their ability to lead.
-Based on this DNA, I became inspired to develop my own model called BRAVE that incorporates proven best practices from my experience in the army that can be immediately applied to the business world.
-This model is the subject of my upcoming book, with each letter representing a key element of the methodology.
+Based on this DNA, I became inspired to develop my own methodology called BRAVE that incorporates proven best practices from my experience in the army that can be immediately applied to the business world.
+This method is the subject of my upcoming book, with each letter representing a key element of the methodology.
 When applied, it can help grow leaders, grow the people being led, and ultimately produce greater results for the business.

-Would it be beneficial to have a simple, yet powerful, proven model to help guide your development as a leader, and in turn help you develop your people?
+Would it be beneficial to have a simple, yet powerful, proven process to help guide your development as a leader, and in turn help you develop your people?
 If so, I invite you to read on.

 Be a leader of character

 Character is at the heart of being an effective leader.
 It represents who you are and what you stand for.
 No amount of leadership or technical competency can overcome a lack of character.
 It begins with a comprehensive understanding of yourself—a necessary condition before you can effectively lead others.
 Character is ultimately defined by those values or deep beliefs that guide behavior.
 For leaders to be followed, they must secure the trust and confidence of their followers.
 The best leaders of character define their own values and embrace the core values of their organization.
 The communicate those values, then bring them to life through living them, and reward others who live them.